nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### The `TaskManager` class

 The `TaskManager` class stores the list of `UniqueTaskList`.
 It is an internal class of the Model component.
-The external componenet can only access its data through the `ReadOnlyTaskManager` or `Model` interface.
+The external component can only access its data through the `ReadOnlyTaskManager` or `Model` interface.

 #### The `ReadOnlyTaskManager` class